beatsage/announcements/faq.md

 Can I upload levels created by Beat Sage to beatsaver.com?
 ----------------------------------------------------------

-**UPDATE**: It is now permitted to upload Beat Sage levels to BeatSaver!
-You are encouraged to upload your favorite Beat Sage maps to BeatSaver and share them with others.
+You may upload your favorite Beat Sage maps to BeatSaver and share them with others.

 Why doesn't a particular YouTube video work?
 --------------------------------------------